Spoilers for all works set prior to Avengers: Infinity War and Avengers: Endgame are unmarked.

 - They Call Him "Sword": Named after the weapon he wields, a glaive.

 - Tiny Guy, Huge Girl: Corvus can tower and loom over most of the human characters in the film, but is noticeably skinnier when compared to his more heavily muscled partner, Proxima.

 - Together in Death: Averted in Infinity War where he and Proxima die in separate deaths far away from each other, but played straight in Endgame with their 2014 counterparts.
 Proxima cradles the mortally wounded Corvus before they both disintegrate into dust by Iron Man's Badass Fingersnap.

-- Tuckerization: Corvus Glaive is named after Randall Lilly, aka Corvus, a Big Name Fan who ran one of the very first Thanos fansites.
+- Tuckerization: Corvus Glaive is named after Randall Lilly, a.k.a.
+Corvus, a Fandom VIP who ran one of the very first Thanos fansites.

 - Would Hit a Girl: Proxima does most of the actual fighting with Wanda, but Corvus doesn't object to her treatment and seems perfectly willing to attack Wanda himself once he's got her cornered.
 He also fights and knocks out both Ayo and Shuri (who is only a teenager) during the battle in Wakanda.

 Portrayed By: Carrie Coon (voice and mo-cap), Monique Ganderton (on-set performer)